 - Completing a criminal background check.
 (If working with anyone < 19, also request a Vulnerable Sector Check.)

-- Completing the Respect in Sport module (Triathlon NL and Triathlon Canada will make this available).
+- Completing the Respect in Sport module (use the link under Triathlon Specific Courses).

 - Completing the CAC module “Making Ethical Decisions”.

 - Completing Triathlon Official Level 1 training with Triathlon NL or the new officials training course from Triathlon Canada.

 Community Sport Coach

 Community coaches tend to concentrate on one of two areas: Youth or Adults.
 The youth-specific pathway is still under development, but will be similar to the adult pathway.
-To be certified as a community coach, the following steps are required:
+To be certified as an adult community coach, the following steps are required: